xrdocs/ncs5500/_tutorials/400g-optics-1.md

          |               | 200GBase-SR2   | 200G  | 100G | 50m      | MMF OM4   | Parallel | y        |
          |               | 100GBase-SR    | 100G  | 100G | 50m      | MMF OM4   | Duplex   | N        |

+## NCS-5700 400G Optics Support and Roadmap

+The whole new generation of 400G optics support will be introduced in phases for NCS-5700.

 ### NCS-5700 QSFP-DD 400G Optics with 50G/100G PAM4 Wavelengths Support and Roadmap

 The whole new generation of 400G optics support will be introduced in phases for NCS-5700.